Learning Outcomes

 The Statutory Power of Maintenance (s.31 TA 1925)

-Section 31 TA 1925 grants trustees a discretionary power to apply trust income for the ‘maintenance, education, or benefit’ of a beneficiary who is under the age of 18 (a minor).
-This power is subject to certain conditions and can be modified or excluded by the trust instrument.
+Section 31 TA 1925 grants trustees a discretionary power to apply trust income for the “maintenance, education or benefit” of a beneficiary under the age of 18 (a minor).
+The power applies where the beneficiary has an interest (vested or contingent) in the trust property that carries the right to intermediate income.
+It operates subject to any contrary intention expressed in the instrument creating the trust.

 Conditions for Exercise

-The power under s.31 arises only if the beneficiary has an interest (vested or contingent) in the income generated by the trust property.
+The power under s.31 arises only if the beneficiary has an interest (vested or contingent) in the property and that interest carries the right to intermediate income.
+This means that the trust entitlement must include income arising before the capital falls into possession.

-Critically, the power cannot be exercised if there is a prior interest affecting the income.
-For example, if property is held on trust for A for life, remainder to B (a minor), the trustees cannot use the income for B's maintenance during A's lifetime, because A has the prior right to all the income.
+- The power cannot be exercised if there is a prior interest affecting the income.
+For example, if property is held on trust for A for life, remainder to B (a minor), trustees must pay all income to A during A’s lifetime and cannot use that income for B’s maintenance.

 Discretionary Nature